-Ensuring Security For Iot And Legacy Apps When The Cloud Isn’t An Option
+Ensuring Security for IoT and Legacy Apps When the Cloud Isn’t an Option

 Current projections suggest that organizations will continue to invest in their Internet of Things (IoT) environments over the next decade.
 According to MarketWatch, for instance, the global IoT market is expected to reach $1.5993 trillion by 2024 at a CAGR of 21.1%.
 This forecast reflects how organizations will continue to broaden their exploration of IoT, and to ensure the resilience of their IoT-based operations.